chrisly42/cajon-plugin/README.md

 You can then quick-fix these with your quick-fix hotkey (usually Alt-Return or Opt-Return).

 Or, you can use the "Run Inspection by Name..." action to run one inspection on a bigger scope (e.g. the whole project).
 Applying a quick fix might result in further optimization possibilities, so you might need to perform a couple of fixes before you get to the final result.

-For example:
+Check out this example where every line represents the result after a Cajon quickfix:
 ```
 assertFalse(!(array.length == collection.size()));